The Brooklyn Renaissance (Part 1)

 The three of us dropped our stuff off in Rebecca’s cramped 2-bedroom apartment.
 “You sure you can fit all of us?”
 Mike asked, dropping his duffel bag.

-“Well, I actually only thought Donovan and Princess were coming.
+“Well, I actually only thought Dante and Princess were coming.
 Three is good though, I don’t think my fiancé will mind it,” Rebecca said, clearing space now.

 “I call the floor!”
 Princess said, already laying down.
 Mike laughed, and I sighed.